ripienaar/free-for-dev/README.md

   * [Pulumi](https://www.pulumi.com/) — Modern infrastructure as a code platform that allows you to use familiar programming languages and tools to build, deploy, and manage cloud infrastructure.
   * [terraform.io](https://www.terraform.io/) — Terraform Cloud.
 Free remote state management and team collaboration for up to 500 resources.
   * [scalr.com](https://scalr.com/) - Scalr is a Terraform Automation and COllaboration (TACO) product used to better collaboration and automation on infrastructure and configurations managed by Terraform.
 Full Terraform CLI support, OPA integration, and a hierarchical configuration model.
 No SSO tax.
 All features are included.
 Use up to 50 runs/month for free.
+  * [deployment.io](https://deployment.io) - Deployment.io helps developers automate deployments on AWS.
+On our free tier, a developer (single user) can deploy unlimited static sites, web services, and environments.
+We provide 20 job executions free per month with previews and auto-deploys included in the free tier.

 [![Back to Top](assets/Back-To-Top.svg)](#table-of-contents)